thunder121x/Social-Media-Emotion-Analysis-Framework/README.md

 pip install -r requirements.txt
 ```

-### 3. Run Preprocessing
+### 3. Run Preprocessing & Tokenize

-Run the `preprocessing.ipynb` notebook to clean and preprocess the data before feature extraction.
+3.1 Run the `preprocessing.ipynb` notebook to clean and preprocess the data before feature extraction.

+3.2 Run the `tokenize.ipynb` notebook to tokenization the post text and preprocess the token before training.

 ### 4. Feature Engineering